cleancoders/c3kit-apron/SCHEMA.md

  :y #c3kit.apron.schema.ValidateError{:message "must be odd"}}
 ```

-That first point is perfect and the result of `conform` is map shaped just how we like it.
-The second point has a couple problems and the result of `conform` separates them nicely. `:x` cannot be coerced and `:y` is invalid.
+That first `point` is perfect and the result of `conform` is a map shaped just how we like it.
+The second point has a couple problems and the result of `conform` identifies them nicely. `:x` cannot be coerced and `:y` is invalid.

 ## Present

-`schema` also provides a `present` operation to make our data presentable to a user, or an API, or whatever.
+`schema` provides a `present` operation to make our data presentable to a user, or an API, or whatever.

 ``` clojure
 (schema/present point {:kind :point :x 1 :y 2})